Ante Establishment

 “N-n-no,” he stammered.
 “You dropped this.
 It’s yours.
 I just picked it up.”

 “That’s the porn industry for you,” I shrugged.
-“Hi, Johnny Salami.”
+“Hi, I’m her agent, Johnny Salami.”

 “Um…” he was still struggling.
 “I don’t know what’s going on.”